 1 tablespoon orange marmalade

 Preheat oven to 300 degrees F. Line the bottom of a 6-8" cake pan with parchment paper.
 (Not waxed paper -- the wax will melt off!)

 Strain the fruit and discard the orange juice.

 In a large bowl whisk together the softened butter, vanilla and cane sugar.

 In a separate bowl, whisk together the flour and ground cinnamon.
 Set aside.

 Adding one ingredient at a time, blend the eggs into the butter mixture.
 Then add the flour mixture, soaked fruit, and lastly the marmalade.

-Pour in the batter into the prepared cake pan and bake on the center rack for about 90 minutes, or until a knife poked into the center comes out clean.
+Pour in the batter into the prepared cake pan and bake on the center rack until a knife poked into the center comes out clean, approximately 60-90 minutes.
 Enjoy, and don't forget the velvet bow!

-Makes 8 servings, at about 200 Cal each.
+Makes 8 servings, at about 200 calories each.